Cindy Hyde-Smith, U.S. Senator (R-MS)

-- Since 2018, Hyde-Smith has received more than 150,000 USD in campaign contributions from three major pro-Israel groups: NORPAC, the America Israel Public Affairs Committee (AIPAC), and the Republican Jewish Coalition.
-She has also received more than 300,000 USD in campaign contributions from military contractors since 2018, as well as significant donations from smaller pro-Israel groups and lobbying firms such as Haley Barbour’s BGR Group.
+Since 2018, Hyde-Smith has received more than $150,000 in campaign contributions from three major pro-Israel groups: NORPAC, the American Israel Public Affairs Committee (AIPAC), and the Republican Jewish Coalition.
+She has also received more than $300,000 in campaign contributions from military contractors since 2018, as well as significant donations from smaller pro-Israel groups and lobbying firms such as Haley Barbour’s BGR Group.

 Read the full profile here.